DON’T FEED THE PIGEONS

 Our walk and talks consisted of small talk, hopes and plans based on the limited life experiences either of us had, mine limited by age and Gene’s limited by years in prisons.

 Interestingly enough, there was little or no prison gossip, an old school convict Gene frowned upon that sort wasted talk.
 But prison wisdom is something he offered up quite often.
 He schooled me in the penitentiary rules of the road.

 Gene like many in those years called me ‘youngster’.
 An honest crook, he never minced his words, counseling me that I exhibited great potential for a return bid once I sprung from my first bid.

 Gene had watched them come and go over the decades and was fond of saying that I was “still too full of piss and vinegar.”
 What would determine whether I ended up back behind the wall was in what move made when I rode out of the gates to the bus station when paroled.

 Gene once said to me, “when that van pulls away, and you turn back to take one last look at the gates, what you’re leaving behind, then you will know be back.
 One move will tell you that you just aren’t done yet youngster.”
 I would chuckle and chalk it up to one of prisons’ many old wives’ tales.

 For better or worse those years would shape and form the man I would become.
 Prison was my proving ground and road map to what I thought it meant to be a man.
 We talked about a lot, and I learned many lessons while rounding the perimeter of that prison yard.

 I eventually said goodbye to the fellas, and to Gene.
 One of guys in my crew had put me in a loading dock job back in Chicago.
-I side benefit to being in the know and in the owe.
+That was a benefit to being connected, in the know and in the owe.

 I chuckled to myself.
 Those old convict wives’ tales.
 I was still too full of piss and vinegar.